 If you find some ground cherries at your local farmers’ market (or plant to grow them in your own garden next year) this is definitely the BEST recipe to use them in.

-I promise you’ll LOVE it.
+I promise you’ll LOVE them!!

 And don’t worry!
 You can still enjoy chips with your Ground Cherry Salsa if you are grain-free and/or Paleo with THESE delicious tortilla chips.